dnsch/sam_experiments/Readme.md

 ```

 The resulting plot will be saved in the 📁 [`plots/loss_surface/`](plots/loss_surface/) directory.

+For usage of CUDA, append the `--cuda` flag.

 Use the `--vmax` flag to cap the maximum loss value, which is helpful when comparing different landscapes.
 For an explanation of all available options, use the `--help` flag.